aiidalab/aiidalab-qe/docs/source/installation/aiidalab/index.rst

          :color: primary
          :outline:

-         To launch the server
+         Launch the server

    .. grid-item-card:: Materials MarketPlace AiiDAlab Server
       :text-align: left
       :shadow: md

-      For members of the Materials Modeling MarketPlace, you may log into the open AiiDAlab server hosted on the Materials MarketPlace.
+      For members of the Materials Modeling MarketPlace, log into the open AiiDAlab server hosted on the Materials MarketPlace.

       ++++